highrollerBTC/SR-ROS/README.md

    - **Description:** Enables users to buy NFTs in the token of their choice, especially ROCK, your community’s memecoin.
 This contract allows minting in ROCK by swapping it for STX in the background and then minting the NFT.
 No more minting in just STX from Gamma; use your token to power your NFT minting!
    - **Use Cases:** Useful for any NFT collection that wishes to offer their community the ability to mint using a specific token.

-   - Testnet working
+   - Coming Soon
-   - Still in progress.

-### 2. **StakeForROCKMainnet & StakeForRockTestnet**
+### 2. **StakeForROCK**
-   - **Description:** These contracts allow you to stake your NFTs and earn rewards in ROCK.
+   - **Description:** Stake your NFTs and earn rewards in ROCK.
 The longer you stake, the more rewards you accumulate.
 It's a simple yet powerful staking platform that can be extended to future collaborations with other communities.
    - **Use Cases:** For communities wishing to offer a staking mechanism for their NFTs that produces linear rewards over time.

-   - Testnet working.
-   - Mainnet Launched - Testing
+   - Mainnet Launch incoming.

-### 3. **SendLiSAMainnet & SendLiSATestnet**
+### 3. **ImmortalHardv3**
-   - **Description:** SendLiSA is a self-monitored and maintained vault for LiSTX.
-It acts as a one-way funnel into ROCK, periodically allowing a small percentage of LiSTX to be swapped into ROCK.
+   - **Description:** ImmortalHardv3 is a self-monitored and maintained vault for LiSTX.
+Effectively, you can now have perpetual demand on Stacks using LiSTX, Bitflow and ROCK.
+   - It acts as a one-way funnel into ROCK, periodically allowing a small percentage of LiSTX to be swapped into ROCK.
 This drives perpetual demand by funneling these funds into further parts of the ecosystem like SwapForStakeNBurn.
    - **Use Cases:** This contract can be used to maintain perpetual demand for your token by consistently converting assets into ROCK (or another token of your choice) for further use within the ecosystem.

-   - Testnet working.
-   - Mainnet Launched - Testing

-### 4. **SwapForStakeNBurnMainnet & SwapForStakeNBurnTestnet**
-   - **Description:** A contract that allows anyone to swap LiSTX into ROCK, then either burns the ROCK or sends it to the StakeForROCK contract.
-This serves as a decentralized, perpetual demand mechanism to keep ROCK scarce and valuable.
-   - **Use Cases:** Ideal for community tokens to create ongoing buy pressure, reduce circulating supply, or drive staking pools.

-   - Testnet working.
-   - Mainnet Launched - Testing
+   - Mainnet Launch incoming.

 ### 5. **Lending**
    - **Description:** A temporary lending protocol based on Hiro's sample code, which provides a foundation for building out decentralized finance features.
 This contract can be expanded for DeFi use cases specific to your community's memecoin.
    - Currently more of a placeholder, but can be expanded into a full lending solution for community tokens.

-### 6. **one-small-step**
-   - **Description:** This contract initiates and begins your DeFi ecosystem.
-It transfers some ROCK, LiSTX and whitelists Hard as ROCK in the staking platform.

 ---